 Ultimate responsibility for setting the Bank's risk appetite rests with the board of director.
-The Auditing Department, Audit Committee, Investment Committee and Compensation Committee report to the board of director.
-Assets and Liabilities Committee, Investment Evaluation Subcommittee, and Loan Evaluation Subcommittee, which are under the President, hold Capital Meetings and Quality Evaluation of Assets Meetings for discussing and considering risk management proposals regularly.
-The Risk Management Department is responsible for establishing a total scheme of risk management and monitoring the execution of such management.
+The Auditing Department, Audit Committee and Compensation Committee report to the board of director.
+Risk Management Committee, which is under the Chairman, deliberate the bank risk management mechanism and the risk management proposals of the board of directors, supervising the risk management of each risk and review the implementation effect.
+Assets and Liabilities Committee and Loan Evaluation Subcommittee, which are under the President, hold Capital Meetings and Quality Evaluation of Assets Meetings for discussing and considering risk management proposals regularly.
+The Risk Management Department is responsible for establishing a total scheme of risk management and monitoring the execution of such management scheme.